ubald/ubald.github.io/content/articles/network-collaboration/2-serialization/index.md

 ---
-title: Python Classes Serialization
+title: Python Class Serialization
 slug: serialization
 categories:
-    - networking
+    - code
 tags:
     - serialization
     - python
     - msgpack
-date: 2020-10-11T00:00:00.000Z
+poster: images/stock/pigeons.jpg
-draft: true
+date: 2020-10-20T00:00:00.000Z
 ---

 The first step to tackle before diving into the networking library is the data serialization.
-It is specific enough to be developed in isolation and will come in handy when the time comes to send and receive test data later in the library development.
+It is generic enough to be developed in isolation and will come in handy when the time comes to send and receive test data later in the library development.

 ###### What is serialization?